-2.2 Signal Pins
+2.2 56F8345 Signal Pins

-After reset, all pins are by default the primary function.
+After reset, each pin is configured for its primary function (listed first).
 Any alternate functionality must be programmed.

 EMI is not functional in this package; since only part of the address/data bus is bonded out, use as GPIO pins.